fabiomartino/capacitor-lottie-splash-screen/README.md

   - If `loop` is `true`, the animation will continue looping until `LottieSplashScreen.appLoaded()` is called (which stops it immediately).
   - To play the animation only once, set `loop` to `false` (default behavior).
+  - Tip: If `loop: true` and `autoHide: true`, the plugin will disable looping automatically (they’re incompatible).
+Use `loop: true` only when you’re controlling the splash manually.

 - **Manual display:**
   - When calling `LottieSplashScreen.show()`, the splash screen appears and starts playing the animation immediately.